Flooding knocks out power, triggers landslides in US and Canada | DW | 17.11.2021

 In the US state of Washington, a 59-year-old man has also been reported missing after his truck was caught by flooding.
 Officials in the small city of Sumas, near the Canadian border, said hundreds of people had been evacuated and that three-quarters of homes there had water damage.
 The flooding also caused widespread power outages in the western part of the state.

-The cities of Abbotsford and Chilliwack, as well as the town of Merritt in the Canadian province of British Columbia, have also seen mass evacuations amid the flooding.
+The cities of Abbotsford, Chilliwack and Merritt in the Canadian province of British Columbia have also seen mass evacuations amid the flooding.

 "All rail service coming to and from the Port of Vancouver is halted because of flooding in the British Columbia interior," port spokesperson Matti Polychronis said on Tuesday.